 Leave all of the other values at their defaults, then click OK.

-In the New Floor dialog, choose to Derive new Foundation plan from the 1st Floor plan and click OK.
+In the New Floor dialog, choose to Derive new Foundation plan from the 1st Floor plan, then click OK.

 Chief Architect will now display the foundation level, also known as Floor 0, and a single Foundation Wall will have been built beneath the double wall above.

-While still on the Floor 0 level, select Build> Framing> Build Framing to display the Build Framing dialog.
+While still on the Floor 0 level, select Build>Framing>Build Framing from the menu.

-On the Foundation panel, and in the Subfloor for Floor 1 section, place a checkmark next to Build floor framing then click OK to build the floor framing.
+On the Foundation panel of the Build Framing dialog, under the Subfloor for Floor 1 section, check the Build floor framing box, then click OK to build the floor framing.

-If you do not have the "Framing, Floor" layer set to display, a dialog box will display asking if you want to turn on this layer.
-Select Yes to display the layer.
+Note: If you do not have the "Framing, Floor" layer set to display, a dialog box may display asking if you want to turn on this layer.
+Select "Yes" to display the layer.

 On the foundation level, you should now be able to see that the floor framing for each side of the double wall on the structure has framed independently.

-The above Render Framing Overview is just an example based on your basic plan.
-Recall that building your framing is one of the last steps to take in creating your plan, after adding interior walls, doors, doorways, windows, etc.
+The above Framing Overview is just an example based on the basic plan used in this example.
+Recall that building your framing is one of the last steps in creating your plan, after adding interior walls, doors, doorways, windows, etc.